Hard disk drive: 1980s–1990s

 Over time, as recording densities were greatly increased, further reductions in disk diameter to 3.5" and 2.5" were found to be optimum.
 Powerful rare-earth magnet materials became affordable during this period and were complementary to the swing arm actuator design to make possible the compact form factors of modern HDDs.

-As the 1980s began, HDDs were a rare and very expensive additional feature in PCs, but by the late 1980s, their cost had been reduced to the point where they were standard on all but the cheapest computers.
+By 1986, 10 MB was the most commonly used hard disk size, and most new corporate computers had hard drives.
+Most in the industry expected that 20 MB would soon become the new standard size.
+By the late 1980s, their cost had been reduced to the point where they were standard on all but the cheapest computers.

 Most HDDs in the early 1980s were sold to PC end users as an external, add-on subsystem.
 The subsystem was not sold under the drive manufacturer's name but under the subsystem manufacturer's name such as Corvus Systems and Tallgrass Technologies, or under the PC system manufacturer's name such as the Apple ProFile.

-The IBM PC/XT in 1983 included an internal 10 MB HDD, and soon thereafter, internal HDDs proliferated on personal computers.
+The IBM PC XT in 1983 included an internal 10 MB HDD; by 1985 internal HDDs outsold external drives for personal computers.
+When IBM began selling the XT without a hard disk, hard disk manufacturers that had only sold to OEM customers began selling to resellers, which bundled XTs with the non-IBM hard disks.
+Hardcards became popular upgrades for existing computers.

 External HDDs remained popular for much longer on the Apple Macintosh.
 Many Macintosh computers made between 1986 and 1998 featured a SCSI port on the back, making external expansion simple.
 Older compact Macintosh computers did not have user-accessible hard drive bays (indeed, the Macintosh 128K, Macintosh 512K, and Macintosh Plus did not feature a hard drive bay at all), so on those models, external SCSI disks were the only reasonable option for expanding upon any internal storage.